 Myopia, also known as 'short-sightedness' or 'near-sightedness', causes people to have difficulty seeing distant objects clearly.
 It's estimated that there are currently 2 billion myopic people in the world, a figure that is growing rapidly.

-The myopic eye is stronger than the non-myopic eye (often because the eye is longer).
+Axial myopia is caused by the eyeball being too long.
 This means that instead of focusing on the back of the eye (the retina), light focuses in front of it, causing blurred vision.

 - Myopia can be corrected by spectacles, contact lenses and refractive surgery.